 In a sense, you’re lucky if you’ve received a diagnosis for sleep apnea – because you now know exactly what has been depriving you of your much-needed rest and how to go about addressing the issue!
 With sleep apnea, daytime fatigue can have a serious impact on your quality of life.
 Even More serious are the long term health issues tha can result from neglecting treatment.
 These include diabetes, an increased risk of stroke, and even an increased risk of heart attack.

-Dr. David Lloyd and our team at Serene Sleep Solutions are here to reduce your risk of all these problems while ensuring that every morning when you wake up, you feel the difference that quality sleep can make.
+Dr. David Lloyd and our team at Serene Sleep Solutions in Daytona Beach are here to reduce your risk of all these problems while ensuring that every morning when you wake up, you feel the difference that quality sleep can make.

 The Basics of Sleep Apnea